axelpale/yamdog/README.md

     // and with a heading "doghouse.toys.fetch(toyname)".
     some = code

 A block can have *multiple names*.
 This way you can document aliases for features.
-Use [aliases decorator](https://axelpale.github.io/yamdog/api#yamdogdecoratorsaliases) to render the alternative names in the docs output.
+Use [aliases decorator](https://axelpale.github.io/yamdog/api#yamdogdecoratorsaliases) to list these alternative names in the docs output.

     // doghouse.toys.fetch
     // doghouse.toys.get
     // This block has two names.
 The first one is the primary one. some = code

+To make the names stand out in your code, you can prefix them with hash `#` or at-sign `@`.
+This is purely optional and have no effect in the docs output.

+    // @doghouse.toys.fetch
+    // This block has a prefixed name
+    // that is easy to spot in the code.

 To skip a line in a block, use triple slash `///`.